ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 </table>

 These tables are [available as a diagram](https://github.com/ukparliament/ontologies/blob/master/procedure/flowcharts/meta/logic-gates/logic-gates.png).

+A NULL value entering a logic gate renders that gate ‘transparent’:

+* A NOT gate with an input value of NULL will output a NULL.

+* An AND gate with one input value of NULL will output the value of the second input, be that TRUE, FALSE or NULL.

+* An OR gate with one input value of NULL will output the value of the second input, be that TRUE, FALSE or NULL.

 A business step that is not yet actualised emits a NULL.

-An actualised business step emits a TRUE.
+A business step that has been actualised emits a TRUE.

 When an actualised business step is linked directly to a non-actualised business step, the step linked to is caused.
 A direct link is a link which is not through a logic gate step or a decision step.